ozankozan/ozankozan/readme.md

 ## Full-stack Developer (Back-end Heavily)
 **PHP & Symfony, Laravel | React & Next.js | TypeScript & jQuery | SCSS | Tailwind**

-Experienced Back-end Developer specializing in PHP and Laravel, delivering scalable and maintainable microservices architectures.
+Experienced Back-end Developer specializing in PHP, Symfony and Laravel, delivering scalable and maintainable microservices architectures.
 Proficient in API integrations and Agile methodologies with a focus on SOLID principles and clean code.

 ---